mgrathnaraj/Tableau_Retail_Dashboard/README.md

 Lets look at the trends and sales data for different US regions.
 Show the insights about sales, profit, discounts.
 So,

-Need to create a dashboard which should include the following insights -
+Created a dashboard which should include the following insights -

 a) Trend of state wise profit